mysql/mysql-utilities/doc/man/mysqluserclone.rst

 template, and clones it to create one or more new user accounts with the same privileges as the original user.
 The new users can be created on the original server or a different server.

-You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects in the operation.
-For details, see :ref:`mysqluserclone-notes`.

 To list users for a server, specify the :option:`--list` option.
 This prints a list of the users on the source (no destination is needed).
 To